 When I was approached by Pure Barre to try out their patented “Lift.
 Tone.
-Burn.” method at their newest studio in Haddonfield N.J., I thought, being the avid exerciser that I am, I was totally prepared for this workout….
-I wasn’t, at all!
+Burn.” method at their newest studio in Haddonfield N.J., I thought I was totally prepared for this workout.
+I wasn’t — at all!

-Let me preface this by sharing that I workout 6 times a week.
+I'm an avid exerciser.
+I workout six times a week.
 (Crazy I know, since I’m the health and fitness producer here at Philly.com!)
 But never, have I ever, seen my muscles shake the way they did at that barre.

 Based on ballet principles, Pure Barre utilizes a ballet barre to perform a series of small isometric movements that tighten and strengthen your muscles, creating that lean physique that most women strive for.